Bealby/grandpas-pocket-watch-shop/README.md

 ---

-## Datebase and Models
+## Database and Models

 ---

-During the development of the Website the SQLite database was used installed with Django.
-In the deployed Website in Heroku a Postgres datebase is used.
+- During the development of the Website the SQLite database was used in conjunction with Django.

+- In the deployed (production) Website the Postgres datebase was used that comes with Heroku.

 ### Database Relationship Diagram